*Please note, this is not an exhaustive list as not all lab members chose to have their bio listed online.

 Alexis is from Ohio and is majoring in Biology at Heidelberg University.
 Her research interests are in genetics and she has a love for the fascinating world of microbes.
 She joined the lab through the Summer 2022 REU, and divided her time researching Cryptosporidium in cows, helping in the MSE Symposium, and aiding in the Camel Rumen Microbiome Project.

-Alexis has continued her work remotely, and will be returning to Maine in summer 2023 as a research assistant for several projects related to gut microbes, diet, and Inflammatory Bowel Disease.
+Alexis has continued her work remotely, and returned to Maine in summer 2023 as a research assistant for several projects related to gut microbes, diet, and Inflammatory Bowel Disease.
+She’ll be returning again in January 2024 as a graduate student in the Microbiology program!

 Ayodeji Olaniyi, B.S.